-The Company leases office premises with a three-year term that commenced on 1 July 2021.
+The Company leased office premises with a three-year term that commenced on 1 July 2021.
 Upon commencement of the lease the Company recognised a lease liability for this lease, measured at the present value of the remaining lease payments, discounted using the Company's incremental borrowing rate, being 6.5%.
+Following expiry of the lease on 30 June 2024 the tenancy has been maintained on a monthly basis, with the rental payments recognised on a straight-line basis as an expense in profit or loss.